Marijuana and Drug Possession If you are accused of marijuana possession, your rights and future are on the line.

 Even though possession, sale and use of marijuana is illegal on a federal law level, a handful of states have made strides to decriminalize the substance for medical and even non-medical use.
 At this time, just two states – Colorado and Washington –have made it legal to possess and sell marijuana for either medical or non-medical use.
 This is definitely not the case in our state, however, because Texas has some of the most stringent drug laws in the United States.

-If you ever find yourself in a situation where you are charged with marijuana possession or the possession of another controlled substance, you need the qualified and experienced representation of a possession or marijuana lawyer from Hayes, Berry, White & Vanzant, L.L.P.
+If you ever find yourself in a situation where you are charged with marijuana possession or the possession of another controlled substance, you need the qualified and experienced representation of a possession or marijuana lawyer, like those at Hayes, Berry, White & Vanzant, L.L.P.

 What You Should Know About Drug Possession

 On a federal and state level, the possession, manufacture, distribution and selling of controlled substances are illegal – except in states that have made exceptions for marijuana.
 Controlled substances, other than marijuana, include drugs like cocaine, heroin and illegal prescription drugs.
 Both federal and state courts can try anyone caught with any one of these controlled substances.

 “Both federal and state courts can try anyone caught with any of these controlled substances.”

 Drug possession is a serious offense in the state of Texas that can have long-lasting effects.
 Depending on the amount of controlled substances in a person’s possession, he or she could face hefty fines, driver’s license suspension and even jail time.
 Additionally, drug offenses can also go on offenders’ criminal records, which may impede them from keeping or obtaining a job.